Careers at Council

 Qualifications:

-Tertiary qualifications in law or business are typically required for roles involving governance.
-Vocational education and training (VET) qualifications relevant for junior positions include:
+Tertiary qualifications in law, business or management are typically required for roles involving governance.

 ICT is embedded in every part of day-to-day operations.